GECOM is not a game - Guyana Chronicle

 PPP-nominated commissioners of GECOM has had some good times walking out of the business of the Commission, and in the face of the Guyanese people, some of whom placed them there to deal with serious business.

-There reasons ranged from one thing after another for this is how they chose to deal with such matters; this is how they saw it fit to handle the affairs of at least a large portion of the populace, who expected them to deal with situations they were confronted with on their behalf.
-However, the matter of the people’s business is still at hand and how they would deal with it going forward now is anybody’s business.
+Their reasons ranged from one thing after another, for this is how they chose to deal with such matters; this is how they saw it fit to handle the affairs of at least a large portion of the populace who expected them to deal with situations they were confronted with on their behalf.
+However, the matter of the people’s business is still at hand and how they would deal with it going forward now is anybody’s [guess].

 These PPP-nominated commissioners walked out over former GECOM Chairman, Justice James Patterson’s placement of advertisements for workers to conduct house-to-house registration, instead of sitting down and hammering it out.
 They also walked out after they insisted on discussing house-to-house registration instead of election, which was not on the agenda.
 There was also a walk-out after saying that poll preparations were not on the agenda.